-Bruno Bolzinger, Hexcel’s Reinforcements Marketing Manager, talks to AZoM about the innovative PrimeTex® range of carbon fibre fabrics, and their potential benefits and applications.
+Bruno Bolzinger, Hexcel’s Reinforcements Marketing Manager, talks to AZoM about the innovative PrimeTex® range of carbon fiber fabrics, and their potential benefits and applications.

-Could you please introduce PrimeTex® and explain how it is unique in the field of carbon fibre fabrics?
+Could you please introduce PrimeTex® and explain how it is unique in the field of carbon fiber fabrics?

-PrimeTex® is a range of carbon fibre fabrics which have been processed to give a tightly woven and gap-free weave with highly uniform appearance.
-The objective of the PrimeTex® concept is to process carbon fibres with such care and accuracy that the resulting fabrics are gap-free and uniform even when combining low weights and higher fibre tow sizes.
-This would be impossible to achieve with classic weaving processes, where bigger tow fibres equate to heavier fabrics.
+PrimeTex® is a range of carbon fiber fabrics that have been processed to give a tightly woven and gap-free weave with a highly uniform appearance.
+The objective of the PrimeTex® concept is to process carbon fibers with such care and accuracy that the resulting fabrics are gap-free and uniform even when combining low weights and higher fiber tow sizes.
+This would be impossible to achieve with classic weaving processes, where bigger tow fibers equate to heavier fabrics.

 Could you tell us a little more about Hexcel’s patented spreading processes?

-How does the way the fibre tows are spread add to the aesthetic appeal of PrimeTex®?
+How does the way the fiber tows are spread add to the aesthetic appeal of PrimeTex®?

-The fibres are flatly woven and spread in both the warp and weft directions.
+The fibers are flatly woven and spread in both the warp and weft directions.
 The highly uniform and tightly woven appearance is continuously controlled via Opening Factor measurements.

 98 gsm - HexTow® AS4 3K, with an Open Factor of less than 1. ©2013 Hexcel